How To Transfer Ownership Of A Car To A Family Member

 Documents Needed for an Ownership Transfer Of A Vehicle

 The documentation you’ll need for a car ownership transfer can vary depending on the state you’re living in.
-Additionally the process can take longer if you're applying for an online title loan and attempting to transfer ownership of a vehicle in a state such as Texas or Florida.
+Additionally, the process can take longer if you're applying for an online title loan and attempting to transfer vehicle ownership in a state such as Texas or Florida.
 But usually, the following documents will suffice:

 2. The receiver’s car insurance.